ricardoGrando/BallGrabbing/README.md

 ## Thormang3's world modifications
 The Thormang3's world is empty after installation.
-Then three gazebo default objects were added to the world: A ball, a bowl and a table.
-The objects position were manually set.
+Then three gazebo default objects were added to the [world](https://github.com/ROBOTIS-GIT/ROBOTIS-THORMANG-Common/blob/master/thormang3_gazebo/worlds/empty.world): A ball, a bowl and a table.
+The objects position were manually set in the [created world](/world/pimped.world).
 For this experiment, Thormang3 was also fixed in the world.

 ![Gripper modification](/world.png)